-Starting and finishing in the beautiful Warwickshire town of Stratford-Upon-Avon, Summer Trial 2017 is the ideal way to start your adventure into historic regularity rallying.
+Starting and finishing in the stunning Peak District, Summer Trial 2018 is the ideal way to start your adventure into historic regularity rallying.
 The event is aimed at those new to rallying, it can also be used as a great way to shake down your car for longer events or introduce your partner or a family member to the sport.

 (Cars built before this date)

 Scrutineering will start at approximately 09:00 and finish at 12:00, between 11:00 and 12:00 there will be a chance for novice and newcomer crews to take part in a training session prior to the prologue.
 14:30 will see the first car leave the start of the prologue if on schedule, we expect the first car to return at 18:30.
 There will be a welcome buffet dinner served from 19:30.
 This will give you chance to relax with your fellow competitors or get an early night and prepare for the day ahead

 You've settled in on the prologue and swapped tales of derring-do in the bar the night before, don't be up too late though as the first car leaves at 08:30 and heads out into the lanes.
 This is a day of driving tests and regularities - it has all the hallmarks of the longer HERO events and will keep you on your toes.
 You'll stop for morning coffee, lunch and afternoon tea before making your way back to the hotel for dinner, the first car back at around 17:30